High School Programming Contest

 Division I

-• All Division II & III topics
+• All Division II and Division III topics

-• It's a surprise...
+• ...it’s a surprise!

 Contest Logistics & Rules